rslijp/json-stub/README.md

 # Results

 **A new(additional) API runs on:** http://localhost:9080

 **To build and run(unchanged):** use `mvn compile exec:java`

-Two calls are made and an aggregate is made of all available data.
+Two calls are made and for disclosing aggregated data.
 - One retrieves an aggregate result based on the id

   **Example call for id:** http://localhost:9080/by-id/0001